silaspe/maths/docs/actual_repo.md

+WARING: when new code is added, it has not been debugged.

 This page is not on the website (yet), because it is entirely pseudo-code and python code.

 ### asterisk operator (pseudo)